 While the case for energy management investments is getting strong, some companies may hesitate to make large capital investments.
 But they may still be able to harness these opportunities to save costs, and meet ESG and other goals.
 Half the manufacturers surveyed said a 2–3-three year breakeven on capital investments was their most important financial condition.22 While the payback periods on energy management investments are falling rapidly and rising opportunities for grid interactions will likely reduce them further, a simpler pathway for industrial companies is developing.

-Energy-as-a-service (EaaS) is a turnkey delivery model that may combine installation, ownership and operations and maintenance of onsite renewables, storage, and other DER (figure 6).
-These services may also be packaged with financing, REC or carbon credit trading, and participation in available utility or wholesale market programs to optimise returns.23 All for one monthly subscription fee that may be significantly lower than the company’s current monthly electricity costs.
+Energy-as-a-service (EaaS) is a turnkey delivery model that may combine installation, ownership and operations and maintenance of onsite renewables, storage and other DER (figure 6).
+These services may also be packaged with financing, REC or carbon credit trading and participation in available utility or wholesale market programmes to optimise returns.23 All for one monthly subscription fee that may be significantly lower than the company’s current monthly electricity costs.

 Converging trends will likely accelerate industrial companies’ adoption of energy management solutions and potentially boost their interaction with electric utilities and the grid.
 The drive to reduce energy costs and achieve ESG goals will be paramount.
 Resilience from outages is another key driver.
 Rapidly falling costs of technologies such as solar, wind and battery storage will also likely play a role, as will favorable government incentives and growing awareness among industrials.
 Industry 4.0 can also provide new opportunities for improved energy management and cost savings.
 And emerging opportunities for DER interaction with electricity providers and markets can create new revenue streams and reduce payback time for these investments.
 Finally, the expanding ecosystem of providers offering simplified, no-money down EaaS solutions can reduce industrial companies’ concerns over lack of energy expertise or capital.
 When it comes to energy management, these accelerating trends may spur industrial companies to get increasingly smart, connected and interactive.